galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >
 > If you used Method 2 and didn't explicitly set the dataset, then you ran Filter on the `Genes, forward strand` dataset.
 None of the genes in the forward strand dataset have "-" in column 6 so all of them were filtered out from the result.
 >
-> Try again and set the dataset to your `Genes` dataset.
+> Try again and set the dataset to your `Genes chr22` dataset.
 {: .comment}

 Your history should now have (at least) 3 datasets in it, with names like:

-* `Genes`
+* `Genes chr22`
 * `Genes, forward strand`
 * `Genes, reverse strand`

-The number of genes in the `forward` plus `reverse` datasets should be the same as in the `Genes` dataset.
+The number of genes in the `forward` plus `reverse` datasets should be the same as in the `Genes chr22` dataset.
 If they aren't can you figure out why?

 ### Check for overlaps